 The Story Behind This Recipe

-Iโm Alexandraa, the cook behind this If Your Kidney Is In Danger, Your Body Will Show These Signs.
-On a rainy weekend, I dialed in the flavors so itโs weeknight-friendly and full of real-home vibes.
+Here’s why I love this If Your Kidney Is In Danger, Your Body Will Show These Signs: it uses pantry staples and it tastes like home.
 10 Signs of Kidney Disease Early Warning Signs of Kidney Disease Kidney Disease Risk Factors What Lifestyle Changes May Help?
-When Should I See My Doctorโฆ
+When Should I See My Doctor…

 Swelling and puffiness (think bags under the eyes or ankles that look like water balloons).